snowshoestamp/snowshoe-sdk-jquery/README.md

 Feel free to override any of the CSS with your own.
 Also, if you’d like to implement your own loader, simply remove the `progressBarOn` key from your initialization data object or set it to `false`.

 ### Help Messages
 If a user is having trouble with their stamp, displaying help messages to them can be useful.
-With our new Stamp 2.0 hardware, it helps to stamp and hold for a couple seconds on some devices.
+On some devices it helps to stamp and hold for a couple of seconds.
 We've added dynamic messaging to this module allowing you to display custom messaging onscreen that will guide users toward best stamping practices.

 1\.
 Include `snowshoe-sample.css`.
 This includes default styling to display the messages.
 Feel free (and you should) customize this css as needed.